nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 Application recorders can be used for storing aggregate events in applications that will provide event notifications.

-A **process recorder** extends an application recorder by supporting the atomic recording of stored events with a tracking object that indicates the position in an application sequence of an event notification that was being processed when the stored events were generated.
+An **tracking recorder** supports the atomic recording of a tracking object along with new state.
+The tracking object indicates the position in an application sequence of an event notification that was being processed when the new state was generated.

+A **process recorder** combines the method of an application recorder and a tracking recorder so that stored events can be recorded atomically with a tracking object.

 The library has an abstract base class for each kind of recorder.
 These abstract base classes are implemented in concrete "persistence modules" that each encapsulate a particular database